 Once your account is set up, you’ll need to install the tracking code on every page of your website that you want to track data (this should be all of them!).
 Ask your web developer (or marketing agency) to help set this up.

-Use Google Conversion Goals to track your web leads by source.
+Use Google Conversion Goals to track your Remodeling Web leads by source.

 In the next section of this article, we explain how Google Analytics can help you see which channels (social vs organic search, for example) drive traffic the overall traffic to your site.
 But what we know what you care about most is LEADS.
 So, we’re going to show you how to figure out your web leads by source.